shopsys/shopsys/docs/introduction/start-building-your-application.md

 + FROM php:8.3.2-fpm-bullseye as base
 ```

-After running `docker-compose up -d --build` you'll have the application running on the same PHP.
+After running `docker compose up -d --build` you'll have the application running on the same PHP.

 Now you can modify the version in your `composer.json` as well so all packages will always be installed in a compatible version.